-A request for a Tentative Parcel Map to subdivide a developed 10.01 acre parcel into two residential parcels ranging in size from 5.005± acres (Parcel 1) and 5.005± acres (Parcel 2), (Exhibit G).
-Access to the proposed parcels would be provided from the existing 12-15 foot wide gravel access road within the existing 50-foot wide non-exclusive road and public utility easement road off of Ponderosa Road.
-A 20-foot wide all-weather driving surface road will be installed per Rescue Fire Protection District standards (Exhibit J).
-Each parcel could have up to two residential units by right (a primary residence and a secondary dwelling), for a total of four residential units possible.
-The property is already developed with two existing residences, a hardship manufactured home on Parcel 1, and a permanent residence on Parcel 2.
-The Hardship Manufactured Home on Parcel 1 shall be converted to the primary residence on Parcel 1 by a building permit obtained through Building Services.
-Proposed driveway designs to serve each parcel are shown on the Tentative Parcel Map (Exhibit G).
+A request for a Tentative Parcel Map to subdivide an undeveloped 20.7 acre parcel to create four residential parcels ranging in size from: 5.21 acres (Parcel A), 5.07 acres (Parcel B), 5.21 acres (Parcel C) and 5.11 acres (Parcel D).
+Access to the proposed parcels would be provided from an existing 20-ft wide paved road via an existing 50-ft non-exclusive road easement at the north property boundary along Lariat Drive, which will serve Parcels A and B; and an existing 20-ft wide paved road via an existing 50-ft non-exclusive road easement at the south property boundary along Fallen Leaf Road, which will serve Parcels C and D. All roads are privately maintained within the existing subdivision, Cameron Estates.
+Each resulting parcel could have up to two residential units by right (a primary residence and a secondary dwelling), for a total of eight residential units possible.
+No improvements are proposed at this time.
+Possible driveway and building pad designs are shown on the Tentative Parcel Map, however grading for future home sites is not proposed at this time and would be deferred to future building and grading permits for all of the new lots.
 No oak woodlands, individual native oak trees, or heritage trees, as defined in Section 130.39.030, have been impacted or removed as a result of the proposed project.
-Any future tree removal would require compliance with the Oak Resources Conservation Ordinance of Section 130.39.070.C (Oak Tree and Oak Woodland Removal Permits) which would be reviewed at time of future building permit review and issuance.
-A 50-foot setback will be required from the ephemeral drainages (ED-1, ED-2, ED-3, and ED-4), seasonal wetlands (SW-1 and SW-2), spring/seep (S-1 and S-2), and the pond (P-1) (Exhibit H).
+Any future tree removal would require compliance with the Oak Resources Conservation Ordinance of Section 130.39.070.C (Oak Tree and Oak Woodland Removal Permits) which would be reviewed at time of future building permit issuance.
+A 50-foot setback from the seasonal ephemeral channel on Parcels A and B, and a 50-foot setback from the seep on Parcel A and Parcel D would be sufficient to avoid impacts to the seasonal ephemeral channel and seep (Exhibits G, H).

-Each parcel has its own existing onsite wastewater treatment system and receives public water from connection to public water service through El Dorado Irrigation District (EID).
-Comments received from the County Environmental Management Department (EMD) verified that each proposed parcel has confirmed adequate soil depth, a soil percolation rate below 120 minutes per inch, and a dispersal area identified.
-Existing utilities service/electricity is from Pacific Gas and Electric (PG&E).
+All new parcels would be required to develop an onsite wastewater treatment system and wells for water to the satisfaction of the County Environmental Management Department (EMD).
+Comments received from EMD verified that each proposed parcel has confirmed adequate soil depth, a soil percolation rate below 120 minutes per inch, and a dispersal area identified.
+An adequate water supply has been demonstrated through submittal of a recent well production report showing a well on the existing parcel with a water production rate of 15 gallons per minute.
+Utilities service for electricity would be provided by connecting to Pacific Gas and Electric (PG&E).